Spectral survey of the diffuse gas toward BL Lac in the Q band: Discussion

 \section{Discussion}

 \Figab

-To put the sight line to BL Lac into the context of diffuse and translucent clouds, we have compiled in Table \ref{tab:abun} the abundances of molecular species detected by absorption lines in diffuse and translucent clouds.
-We have included the neutral and ionized fullerene C$_{60}$ and C$_{60}^+$ as representative of the large carbonaceous species.
-Both of them have been spectroscopically identified through their absorption bands for C$_{60}^+$ \citep{Cordiner:2019}, and through specific emission bands in high resolution mid infrared spectra of reflection nebulae for C$_{60}$ and C$_{60}^+$ \citep{Berne:2013}.
+To put the sight line to BL Lac into the context of diffuse and translucent clouds, we compile the abundances of molecular species detected by the absorption lines in diffuse and translucent clouds in Table \ref{tab:abun}.
+We include neutral and ionized fullerene C$_{60}$ and C$_{60}^+$, as they are representative of large carbonaceous species.
+Both were spectroscopically identified through their absorption bands for C$_{60}^+$ \citep{Cordiner:2019}, and through specific emission bands in high-resolution mid-infrared spectra of reflection nebulae for C$_{60}$ and C$_{60}^+$ \citep{Berne:2013}.
 Figure \ref{fig:abun} presents a graphical display of the same information.
-As the detection methods and source samples are different for the different species, high mass stars, radio sources and compact HII regions, this compilation does not represent the abundance of a "typical" sight-line through diffuse gas.
+As the detection methods and source samples are different for the different species, high-mass stars, radio sources, and compact HII regions, this compilation does not represent the abundance of a “typical” sight line through diffuse gas.
 It is meant to summarize the variety of chemical species already identified and the order of magnitude of their abundances.
-Some species can be measured using different techniques, such as CH, OH and CH$^+$ accessible both at visible and radio/sub-millimeter wavelengths, which allows to check the consistency of the abundance measurements for the different samples of background sources.
-The range of abundance variations is also indicated as logarithmic interval.
-Abundance variations are ubiquitous in diffuse and translucent clouds, from sight-line to sight-line or among velocity components along the same sight-line as the abundances are related to the detailed local physical conditions.
-For instance, the sight-line toward NRAO 150 hosts five velocity components of similar total H$_2$ column density, two of them having stronger features in CS and H$_2$CO associated with denser gas than toward the three other components \citep{Gerin:2024}.
+Some species, such as CH, OH, and CH$^+$, can be measured using different techniques accessible both at visible and radio and/or submillimeter wavelengths, which allows for checking the consistency of the abundance measurements for the different samples of background sources.
+The range of abundance variations is also indicated as a logarithmic interval.
+Abundance variations are ubiquitous in diffuse and translucent clouds from sight line to sight line or among velocity components along the same sight line, as the abundances are related to the detailed local physical conditions.
+For instance, the sight line toward NRAO 150 hosts five velocity components of similar total H$_2$ column densities, two of which have stronger features in CS and H$_2$CO associated with denser gas than the three other components \citep{Gerin:2024}.